collerek/ormar/docs/models/index.md

 --8<-- "../docs_src/models/docs006.py"
 ```

+!!!note
+        Note that constraints are meant for combination of columns that should be unique.
+        To set one column as unique use [`unique`](../fields/common-parameters.md#unique) common parameter.
+        Of course you can set many columns as unique with this param but each of them will be checked separately.

 ## Model sort order

 When querying the database with given model by default the Model is ordered by the `primary_key`